marcpadilla/Prepare-Triage/README.md

 # Process-Triage

-Takes a directory containing DupTriage and/or KapeTriage packages and processes them with KAPE.
+Takes a directory containing archived DupTriage and/or KapeTriage packages and processes them with KAPE.

 ## Required Software